Grand National 2018 Fact Files

 Trainer: Willie Mullins IRE

-*Lightly-raced nine-year-old, having made just 13 starts under rules including six chase appearances.
+*Lightly-raced 10-year-old, having made just 16 starts under rules including nine chase appearances.
 Miinnehoma (1994) was the last Grand National winner to have less than 10 chase starts beforehand (nine).

 *Has never fallen or unseated his rider.
-Failed to complete once when pulled up.
+Failed to complete twice - pulled up on both occasions.

 Malcolm C Denmark

-Malcolm Denmark, born in July, 1955, set up the London-based Mediaforce Group in 1984 – the company was the first to put advertising leaflets in the middle of newspapers.
-The business, of which Denmark is currently chairman and chief executive, has grown to dominate that market and now distributes six billion leaflets a year, but also has lots of other strands, owning a media portfolio of advertising agencies, digital representation and newspaper publishing networks.
-The latter includes 15 regional newspapers in Ireland, including the Limerick Leader, the Donegal Democrat, the Kilkenny People and the Leinster Leader, which were bought from 2013 onwards by his Iconic Newspapers subsidiary.
-The following statement is on the Mediaforce Group website “Malcolm looks to bring a 360 degree approach to the Mediaforce Group, making it a powerhouse within the industry”.
-Racing interests: He started owning racehorses in 1996 when his father became ill, deciding to have a couple of horses with Mark Pitman, who himself was just starting out with a licence.
-Financed Pitman’s purchase of Weathercock House from the trainer’s mother Jenny in 1999, and subsequently employed Carl Llewellyn (2006-2009) and Warren Greatrex (2009-2012) as salaried trainers at the Lambourn yard.
+He started owning racehorses in 1996 when his father became ill, deciding to have a couple of horses with Mark Pitman, who himself was just starting out with a licence.
+Financed Pitman's purchase of Weathercock House from the trainer's mother Jenny in 1999, and subsequently employed Carl Llewellyn (2006-2009) and Warren Greatrex (2009-2012) as salaried trainers at the Lambourn yard.
 Pitman returned to oversee a few horses for Denmark at the yard at the end of 2015, while Flat trainer and former champion jockey Richard Hughes is the current principal incumbent.
-Denmark currently has the majority of his horses in training with Tony Martin and Willie Mullins in Ireland; Pitman and James Fanshawe look after his UK-based runners.
-His best horses have included Monsignor, who provided the owner with his two Cheltenham Festival wins in the 1999 Weatherbys Champion Bumper and the 2000 Neptune Investment Management Novices’ Hurdle, and the 2009 bet365 Gold Cup victor Hennessy.
-He has over 15 horses in training.
+Denmark until last year had the majority of his horses in training with Tony Martin and Willie Mullins in Ireland.
+The Irish horses are now just with Mullns, with Gloucestershire-based Fergal O'Brien becoming the main trainer numerically late in 2017, while Pitman and James Fanshawe on the Flat look after the owner's other UK-based horses in training.
+His best horses have included Monsignor, who provided the owner with his two Cheltenham Festival wins in the 1999 Weatherbys Champion Bumper and the 2000 SunAlliance Hurdle, plus the 2009 bet365 Gold Cup victor Hennessy.
+Denmark's latest G1 success came courtesy of the Mullins-trained Next Destination who landed the Lawlor's of Naas Novice Hurdle in January, 2018, before finishing third to Samcro in the 2018 G1 Ballymore Novices' Hurdle at the Cheltenham Festival in March..

 Willie Mullins IRE (Bagenalstown, County Carlow)